 When are rats and mice most likely to invade?

 Knowing what attracts them is the first step in knowing how to control.
 Here are the most common situations which will attract rats and mice into your home and chicken coop.

-- They can come at any time of year, but they're especially likely to appear from the autumn (Fall) right through the winter until the weather warms up in the Spring.
+- They can come at any time of year, but they're especially likely to appear from the autumn (fall) right through the winter until the weather warms up in the spring.

 - The harvest is in, there's no more wheat or sunflower seeds left in the fields and there's snow on the ground.
-Food is hard to find and even rats and mice have to live.
+Food is hard to find - and even rats and mice have to live.

-- When building work is taking place - make no mistake, rats travel long distances.
+- When building work is taking place.
+Make no mistake, rats travel long distances.
 Creating foundations often disturbs nests and rats will migrate from that area to set up home somewhere else where they feel more safe.